logic-gu/logic-gu.github.io/_pages/index.md

 subtitle: The Logic Group at the <a href='https://www.gu.se'>University of Gothenburg</a>

 image: logicat.jpg
-image_alt: The LogiCat says "Logic is super cool"
+image_alt: "The LogiCat says: Logic is super cool"
 image_caption: Logic is super cool
 image_credit: Amelie Wehr